-Your visa application will be refused if your Filipino friend in Japan is blacklisted, breached the visa condition, has a criminal background in both countries or illegally working in Japan.
-Lack of evidence proving your relationship with your friend might also lead to permit denial especially if your friend is Japanese.
+Your visa application will be refused if your Filipino friend in Japan is blacklisted, breached the visa condition, has a criminal background in both countries, or illegally working in Japan.
+Lack of evidence proving your relationship with your friend might also lead to visa denial especially if your friend is Japanese.
 You can submit supporting documents such as:

 - School Year Book – proving that you graduated in the same school

 - Company ID’s – present both ID’s proving that your friend is your coworker before